KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  Paper on SPH in interactive applications by Matthias Müller:

  <b>Matthias Müller, David Charypar, and Markus Gross.
 2003.
 Particle-based fluid simulation for interactive applications.
 In Proceedings of the 2003 ACM SIGGRAPH/Eurographics symposium on Computer animation (SCA '03).
 Eurographics Association, Goslar, DEU, 154–159.</b>

+ <i>Sibernetic</i> a particle-based simulation engine for biophysical simulation of <i>C. Elegans</i> locomotion.
+Based on the PCISPH method, but not in an interactive Setting.

+  <b>Palyanov A, Khayrulin S, Larson SD, Dibert A. Towards a virtual C. elegans: a framework for simulation and visualization of the neuromuscular system in a 3D physical environment.
+In Silico Biol.
+2011-2012;11(3-4):137-47. doi: 10.3233/ISB-2012-0445.
+PMID: 22935967.</b>

 ## Other ressources